rorihara/Keplerian_Mask_Generator/README.md

 where:
 - $L_{0}$ is a scaling factor for the line width.
 (Dictionary Key: `['L0']`)
 - $r$ is the radial distance from the center of the disk.
-- $H$ is the heigt of the emitting surface.
+- $H$ is the height of the emitting surface.
 - $p$ and $q$ are the power law indices for the linewidth as functions of radius and height, respectively.
 (Dictionary Keys: `['p']`, `['q']`)

 ## Output